-We defined the post infection period as at least 21 days after symptom onset or confirmation of COVID-19 and confirmation of two negative COVID-19 PCR 24 hour apart (28).
+We defined the post infection period as at least 21 days after symptom onset or confirmation of COVID-19 and confirmation of two negative COVID-19 PCR 24 hour apart (27).
+A limitation of this definition is that individuals with long COVID could still be included, although it is estimated that this proportion is low at around 1.5% (41).
 We defined SARS-CoV-2 immunity prevalence as the proportion of individuals seropositive for any of IgG, IgA, CD4+, CD8+ memory B cells against any of; SARS-CoV-2 spike, spike receptor binding domain (RBD) and the nucleocapsid at the time point measured.
+Notably, recent studies document that while SARS-CoV-2 spike-specific serum IgA levels decline quickly after infection, local concentrations at mucosal surfaces persist longer and include dimeric isoforms with potent neutralizing capacity (42, 43) and thus serum IgA may not be the best indicator of mucosal protection.
 For studies that reported estimates at different timepoints, we extracted data from the furthest time point.